adam-p/adam-p.github.com/_posts/2013-03-20-pageaction-interaction.md

 ![Firefox page and browser buttons](/assets/img/blog/firefox-button.png "Firefox page and browser buttons")

-In that screenshot you can see the two styles co-existing in Firefox, which suggests there's no real implementation decision to make -- just provide both, and let the user decide which style they like.
-That's true in Firefox (although there's still a lesser decision there of whether or not to add the toolbar button by default), but in Chrome you can only have a page action _or_ a browser action, but not both.
+In the screenshot above you can see the two styles co-existing in Firefox, which suggests there's no real implementation decision to make -- just provide both, and let the user decide which style they like.
+That's true in Firefox (although there's still the lesser decision of whether or not to add the toolbar button by default), but in Chrome you can either have a page action _or_ a browser action, not both.

 The choice initially seemed pretty obvious: use a page action.
 From Chrome's [documentation for browser actions](http://developer.chrome.com/extensions/browserAction.html#tips):

 > Don't use browser actions for features that make sense for only a few pages.
 Use page actions instead.

-Markdown Here's button is only applicable to some rich-edit compose elements (email, mostly), so that admonition seems to apply to pretty directly.
+Markdown Here's button is only applicable to some rich-edit compose elements (email, mostly), so that admonition seems to apply pretty directly.
 Like many people, I don't like occasional-use buttons cluttering up my toolbar, so I initially implemented the button as a page action.

 ## Apparently Imperceptible Affordance